markus7800/PPLStaticFactor/README.md

 ## Reusability Guidelines: Implementing your own Models

-The artifact may be reused to test the static factorisation approach on new models, i.e. to generate sub-programs and to run the benchmarks for the new model.
+The artifact may be reused to test the static factorisation approach on new models, i.e., to generate sub-programs and to run the benchmarks for the new models.

 To do so, you may implement a new model in a single file in `evaluation/models`.